babylonhealth/ios-playbook/Interview/questions.md

  1. Do you know what Curried Functions are?
 How do they differ from Partial Application?
  1. What is the `pipe` (`|>`) operator?
 Is it different from `map`?
 How do you propagate errors with it?
 Would a `flatPipe` operator make sense?
  1. What is a monad?
 Have you ever used one?
 (Related: why do you think FP has so many academic sounding terms?)
+ 1. Can you explain the concept of backpressure?

 ### SWIFT